efeuruk/figen-blog/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This repository is for a blog website for Figen Sayılı, bootstraped with Next.js